 How do you prepare children for the transition to school group?

-What happens during Transition to School?
+What happens during the Transition to School?

 Educators discuss experiences of starting at a new place and read stories about children starting school.